NCAR/tiegcm/doc/userguide/namelist.rst

 .. _STEP:
 .. describe:: STEP

    Model time-step in seconds.
-Default value is 120, although during periods of quiet solar activity, the model will run fine at 180.
+Default value is 60 seconds for 5-degree resolution, 30 seconds for 2.5-degree resolution.
+During periods of quiet solar activity, the model can often be run at twice these times.
 During periods of intense solar activity (e.g., F10.7 > 200, or high magnitude BZ southward), the model may become numerically unstable.
-In this case, reducing the timestep to as low as 60 seconds may help the model get through the rough period.
+In this case, reducing the timestep to as low as 10 seconds may be necessary for the model get through the rough period.

    | Data type: integer
-   | Default: Usually 120 or 180
+   | Default for 5.0-degree resolution: STEP=60
+   | Default for 2.5-degree resolution: STEP=30

    :ref:`Back to top <namelist_params>`